opnsense/docs/source/manual/settingsmenu.rst

                                                trust an invalid certificate for the web GUI.
 TCP port                                       Can be useful if there are other services that are reachable via port
                                                80/443 of the external IP, for example.
-Disable web GUI redirect rule                  If you change the port, a redirect rule from port 80/443 will be
+HTTP Redirect                                  If you change the port, a redirect rule from port 80/443 will be
                                                created.
-Check this to disable creating this rule.
+Check this option to disable the creation this automatic redirect rule.
+Login Messages                                 If checked, disable the successful login messages in the web GUI.
 Session Timeout                                Time in minutes to expire idle management sessions.
 DNS Rebind Check                               OPNsense contains protection against
                                                `DNS rebinding <https://en.wikipedia.org/wiki/DNS_rebinding>`__ by